pharaohmak/space-shooter/README.md

-# Space Shooter Game with Pygame
+# Space Invaders Game with Pygame

 This repository contains a space shooter game implemented using Pygame, a popular Python library for creating 2D games.